CoraZhang/Readme-Generator/README.md

 ## Submission Requirements

-Because this is a CLI App, there will be no need to deploy it to Heroku.
-This time, though, you need to include a video showing us that you got the app working with no bugs.
-You should include a link to the video in your application's `README.md` file.

 * Create a `.gitignore` file and include `node_modules/` and `.DS_Store/`.

 * `node_modules` is not tracked and uploaded to GitHub.
 (Hint: It is easy if you create your `.gitignore` file before installing dependencies with npm.)